 NC State Extension Publications

-Versatile asparagus is a nutritional powerhouse that pairs well with fish, beef, shrimp, veal, chicken, and pasta, but is also great on its own as a side dish.
+Asparagus is a versatile, nutritional powerhouse that pairs well with fish, beef, shrimp, veal, chicken, and pasta, and is also great on its own as a side dish or appetizer.
 Rich in antioxidants, fiber, and vitamins, asparagus is as nutritious as it is delicious.
 One of the first vegetables to arrive in spring, this beautiful perennial looks like a soft fern in the landscape.

 Asparagus growing.